Save

 how did the convention make amending the constitution easier than amending in AOC? it made it so only majority (2/3 Congress and 3/4 states) has to approve it instead of in the AOC is was all 13 states had to agree.

-shays's rebellion a popular uprising against the government of Massachusetts showed a need for a strong national government due to rebellion and no control/stability in states
+shays's rebellion an uprising against the government of Massachusetts showed a need for a strong national government, showed articles were too weak

 According to Brutus what is the most important power that can be granted?
 Why?
-The power to lay and collect taxes is the most important power that can be granted to the federal government.
-This is because it is needed to execute all other powers.
+The power to tax because it gives the government too much control

-Federalist 51 an essay in which Madison argues that separation of powers and federalism will prevent tyranny
+Federalist 51 separation of powers and checks and balances and federalism will prevent tyranny

-faction a group of self interested people who want to use the government to get what they want, trampling the rights of others in the process
+faction a group of self interested people who May act against others rights to get what they want

 Federalist 10 an essay in which Madison argues that the dangers of faction can be mitigated by a large republic and republican government.

-Brutus 1 an antifederalist paper arguing that the country was too large to be governed as a republic and that the constitution gave too much power to the national government.
+Brutus 1 argued that the country was too large to be governed as a republic and that the constitution gave too much power to the national government.

-2 types of tyranny/ why were they feared? minority- small # of people trample on rights of larger pop. could be disconnected gov and ruled by wealthy. feared by anti feds majority- feared by feds, large # of citizens (poor) use power to trample on rights of small groups, (shays's rebellion)
+2 types of tyranny/ why were they feared? minority- small # of people trample on rights of larger pop. (wealthy) feared by anti feds majority- feared by feds, large # of citizens (poor) use power to trample on rights of small groups, (shays's rebellion)

-Bill of rights and why it was needed list of rights and liberties that the gov couldn't take away, was necessary to check the tendency of the gov to infringe on rights/liberties of citizens. best argument made by anti feds
+Bill of rights and why it was needed list of rights and liberties that the gov couldn't take away, was necessary to protect individual liberties and limit government power

 what were the federalists supporters of the constitution who called for a strong national government